intiface/intiface-engine/README.md

 | `pingtime [number]` | Milliseconds for ping time limit of server (if omitted, set to 0) |
 | `stayopen` | Stay open between connections (needed for Windows due to device disconnect issues) |
 | `log` | Level of logs to output by default (if omitted, set to None) |

+For example, to run the server on an insecure websocket at port 12345:

+`intiface-cli --wsinsecureport 12345`

 ## Compiling